Chapter 7: Class Template Instantiation

 Revisiting class template

-In the previous chapter, we discussed how template classes are defined and used in the program but did not detail how they are instantiated and when the compiler generates binary code for the template classes.
-This chapter will go over some essential characteristics of template class in terms of their instantiation.
-In the next section, we will learn that the compiler generates no binary code if the template class has not been instantiated.
-In other words, if no object has been created of the template class, the compiler will not generate any binary code for the template class.
+In the previous chapter, we discussed how template classes are defined and used in a program but did not detail how they are instantiated and when the compiler generates binary code for them.
+This chapter will go over some essential characteristics of template classes in terms of their instantiation.
+In the next section, we will learn that the compiler generates no binary code if the template class has not been instantiated — in other words, if no object has been created of the template class, the compiler will not generate any binary code for it.

 No binary code if not instantiated